 The four metrics that compose the DORA concept are the key to understanding how to measure and assess DevOps team performance.
 Here is our breakdown of these metrics, some industry values, and insight into best practices.
 DORA Metrics will help you better understand how to assess velocity (using Deployment Frequency or Mean Time to Recovery) and code quality (with the help of Change Failure Rate and Lead Time For Changes).

-Deployment Frequency refers to how often a team releases successful code into production.
+This metric measures how often a team releases successful code into the production environment.
 In other words, the DF metric assesses the rate of engineering teams deploying quality code to their customers, making this a very important means to measure DevOps teams’ performance.

 The deployment frequency of releases depends on several factors, such as the tasks given or the deployment size.
 Teams that follow DORA DevOps metrics best practices usually work with tasks broken into smaller batch sizes to make the deployments more frequent.
 Depending on the task at hand, some teams may deliver once a week, while high-performing ones have deployments a few times a day.